ljvmiranda921/pyswarms/README.md

 ### Swarm visualization

 It is also possible to plot optimizer performance for the sake of formatting.
-The plotters moule is built on top of `matplotlib`, making it highly-customizable.
+The plotters module is built on top of `matplotlib`, making it highly-customizable.